Hypercomplex number: Cayley–Dickson construction

-Unlike the complex numbers, the split-complex numbers are not algebraically closed, and further contain nontrivial zero divisors and non-trivial idempotents.
+Unlike the complex numbers, the split-complex numbers are not algebraically closed, and further contain nontrivial zero divisors and nontrivial idempotents.
 As with the quaternions, split-quaternions are not commutative, but further contain nilpotents; they are isomorphic to the square matrices of dimension two.
 Split-octonions are non-associative and contain nilpotents.

 Tensor products

 The tensor product of any two algebras is another algebra, which can be used to produce many more examples of hypercomplex number systems.